Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

         - The customized image ID from Step 15 for
         - The CFS configuration session name from Step 14

     b.
-Verify that the session template matches the format and structure in the following example:
+Verify that the session template matches the format and structure in the following example.

+       The `kernel_parameters` field and value must all be on a single line.

         ```json
         {